 “The two elements of this strategy which appear to be most anticipated by stakeholders are the setting up of a regulatory sandbox, under pillar 1, and the establishment of an innovation hub, under pillar 3.
 The authority plans to issue a consultation document on each of the six pillars of the strategy, with that on pillar 1 expected to be published in the coming weeks,” Schmebri told International Finance.

-Ana Benic, the founder and CEO of another blockchain startup based in Malta, NextHash, also speaks highly about the close interaction between blockchain entrepreneurs and the regulators in Malta.
+Ana Bencic, the founder, and CEO of another blockchain startup based in Malta, NextHash, also speaks highly about the close interaction between blockchain entrepreneurs and the regulators in Malta.
 “Malta has already built up a sizeable crypto community that is bringing awareness about its blockchain prowess to the rest of the world.

-Not only today, but even more in the future, entrepreneurial world will not be limited by jurisdiction but by the availability of a digital community and infrastructure.
-In Malta the blockchain community itself is very strong and, considering the size of the country, you can smoothly communicate with the regulator and your peers,” Benic told International Finance.
+Not only today but even more in the future, the entrepreneurial world will not be limited by jurisdiction but by the availability of a digital community and infrastructure.
+In Malta the blockchain community itself is very strong and, considering the size of the country, you can smoothly communicate with the regulator and your peers,” Bencic told International Finance.

 Challenges of scale

 What are the challenges that Malta can face as it tries to position itself as a blockchain innovation hub?
 With Malta’s limited population and size, how will companies scale smoothly after a point?

 “Malta has been one of the first jurisdictions to identify the opportunities associated with this new sector and has spearheaded the way in adopting a regulatory framework.